 How could Covid-19 virus affect your parenting arrangements?

-With the Government’s latest advice for the whole family to self-isolate for 7 days if a member of the family has symptoms of the corona virus – a dry cough and high temperature – the impact on families that are separated could be substantial.
+With the Government’s latest advice for the whole family to self-isolate for 7 days if a member of the family has symptoms of the corona virus – a dry cough, high temperature or loss of sense of smell or taste– the impact on families that are separated could be substantial.

 Should both families self-isolate if a case is found within one of the families and the children have been in contact recently with both parents?
 Should the parent who is not self-isolating see the children still?
 What if the virus is discovered whilst they are with the parent who they do not usually spend the majority of time with?
 And finally, the big issue many of us could face – who will care for the children if schools close down?